-The wiki can often seem like a scary thing to start editing, but this is in fact NOT the case!
-It is easy to start editing and contribute.
+The Ubuntu Community Help Wiki can often seem like a daunting thing to start editing, but this is in fact NOT the case!
+It is easy to start editing and improving the information recorded here.
 The best way to start is to look at the formatting which is employed on various pages.
-You can see the code of a page by logging in and selecting "Raw Text" from the drop down menu at the bottom of the page.
+You can see the code of a page by logging in and selecting "Raw Text" from the 'More Actions:' drop down menu on the page.

 The basics